Program Requirements for Students Who Declared After Sept 1, 2013

 Gender & Women's Studies 660: Internship in Gender & Women's Studies

 Each spring GWS offers a 6-credit internship course available to GWS students through an application and interview process.
-Gen&WS 660: Internship in Gender and Women’s Studies is designed to provide students with opportunities for learning and working in organizations in ways that connect their coursework in gender and women's studies to specific issues in community settings.
+Gen&WS 660: Internship in Gender and Women's Studies is designed to provide students with opportunities for learning and working in organizations in ways that connect their coursework in gender and women's studies to specific issues in community settings.
 The program provides a venue for students to put theory into practice, to participate in community-based organizations, to engage in a service-learning course and to think critically and reflect on participating as feminists in activism.
-Open to Gender & Women’s Studies students only.
+Open to Gender & Women's Studies Major and Certificate students only.

 Psychology 412: Field Experience in Psychology